moallemi/kotlin-date-range/README.md

 [![Bintray](https://img.shields.io/bintray/v/moallemi/maven/kotlin-date-range?label=jcenter)](https://bintray.com/moallemi/maven/kotlin-date-range)

-This is a tiny implementation of `rangeTo` operator for `LocalDate` that makes the syntax for loop iteration and control flow statements safe and natural to read.
+This is a tiny implementation of `rangeTo` operator for `Date` and `LocalDate` that makes the syntax for loop iteration and control flow statements safe and natural to read.

 ## Installation